 Contributions and Research Questions

-Although the existing literature on the intersection of race and gender in academia is robust, numerous theoretical and empirical gaps remain.
+Although scholarship on the intersection of race and gender in academia is robust, numerous theoretical and empirical gaps remain.
 The CRT principle of Interest Convergence has predominantly been applied to studies assessing the diversity of the student body and has paid little attention to the diversity of the professoriate.
 While the dynamics observed with respect to student diversity may be reflected in that of the faculty, it is also possible that minoritized faculty experience unique challenges compared to minoritized students.
 More research is necessary to better understand the interests and outcomes of women and racial minority faculty in hiring, promotion, and tenure processes.
 [Insert here – also discuss how my study will add relevant info to help resolve the debates about Bell’s original formulation of IC, re: considering political and economic context] Similarly, the Intersectionality principle has primarily been utilized to study the experiences of women faculty of color through qualitative methods such as interviews and focus groups, but there is very little quantitative data on the unique barriers to career advancement faced by women faculty of color.
 Quantitative analyses of the representation of women and racial minority faculty would provide additional support for the trends observed in the existing qualitative studies.
 Further, the two principles have not yet been used in tandem to investigate racial and gender diversity in the professoriate.
-Utilizing both perspectives would provide a more holistic understanding of the gendered and racialized dynamics experienced by women faculty of color.
+Utilizing both would provide a more holistic understanding of the gendered and racialized dynamics experienced by women faculty of color.

-There is an overwhelming lack of comprehensive longitudinal demographic assessments of the racial and gender diversity of the U.S. professoriate.
+There are few comprehensive longitudinal demographic assessments of the racial and gender diversity of the U.S. professoriate.
 Much of the existing research on faculty diversity focuses on race and gender separately, rather than considering how race and gender jointly shape faculty outcomes and experiences.
 Further, the bulk of literature on faculty racial diversity prioritizes Black-White disparities and pays little attention to the representation of other racial and ethnic groups such as Hispanic, Asian American, Indigenous, and multiracial faculty.
-Kim et al.’s (2021) study of the racial and gender diversity of U.S. faculty between 1999 and 2015 stands out within the existing faculty diversity literature as addressing each of these empirical gaps, and serves as a model for this dissertation’s updated study of the racial and gender diversity of faculty between 2015 and 2022.
+Kim et al.’s (2021) study of the racial and gender diversity of U.S. faculty between 1999 and 2015 stands out within the faculty diversity literature as addressing each of these empirical gaps, and serves as a model for this dissertation’s updated study of the racial and gender diversity of faculty between 2015 and 2022.
 In addition to race and gender, however, this study will also consider contextual factors such as state partisan control and major global events such as the COVID-19 pandemic.
 [Insert here – elaborate on how my study will help resolve ongoing debates because it explores the degree to which racial and gender inclusion/exclusion is monolithic and permanent vs. being more fluid and variable across time and place]

 This dissertation will utilize the Interest Convergence and Intersectionality theoretical perspectives along with Integrated Postsecondary Education Data System (IPEDS) data on the demographic composition of university faculty to answer the following research questions: